Par Force Hunting Landscape of North Sealand, Denmark

 As much as any place on the planet, this unique par force hunting site demonstrates the application of Baroque landscaping principles to forested areas.
 The nobility of Europe displayed their power through the domination of nature in different ways.
 While some preferred beautiful garden arrangements, others enjoyed hunting.
 In North Sealand, the two are combined.
 Prestige came from the act of catching an animal, but the landscapes were designed to be visually attractive and make the activity more pleasurable.

 The landscapes in North Sealand were designed with great care and attention.
 Hunting lanes were positioned so animals could run long distances and nobility could give chase behind on horses and with dogs.
-Now these beautiful large Baroque parks and are perfect for hiking and exploration.
+Now these beautiful large Baroque parks are perfect for hiking and exploration.
 Located only 30km from Copenhagen, this beautiful site is a popular place for locals and visitors to relax, unwind and exercise.
 A new set of horse riding trails offers an exciting way to explore the history and beauty of this landscape.

 Many miles of old hunting rides criss-cross Gribskov Forest, the Great Deer Park, and Jægersborg Deer Park and Enclosure.
 Today, these paths are used by the many visitors to the area, but they were originally created by King Christian V in the 1670s and 1680s.
 He tamed the wild—the inaccessible landscapes of North Sealand—by establishing a complex system of lanes (star-shaped and grid-patterned) based on the latest discoveries in mathematics and geometry.
 Inspired by the magnificent palace of Versailles, the king shaped the royal hunting grounds in North Sealand to fit the par force hunting system, in which the riders and dogs hunt a royal stag to its exhaustion, whereupon the king or his distinguished guest have the honour of killing the animal by sword or spear.

 This form of hunting may seem brutal today, but in the 1600s it was the height of fashion in Europe.
 For Christian V, par force hunting was a matter of self-glorification.
 He wanted to demonstrate that he was a powerful monarch who ruled over men and the natural environment.
 He also wanted to put his military to work during this era of peace.
 The king achieved both with this extensive system of rides—an enormous feat of construction.
-One example of that engineering included dams, which consisting of tons of earth and were built in swampy or wet areas so horses, hounds, and hunters would be able to move through the landscape without getting their feet wet.
+One example of that engineering included dams, which consisted in the accumulation of tons of earth and were built in swampy or wet areas so horses, hounds, and hunters would be able to move through the landscape without getting their feet wet.

 The Par Force Gift

 Much has changed since the absolutist monarchs ruled Denmark, but they have left us the gifts of sculpted landscapes, grand castles, and tamed nature.
 The Par Force Landscape of North Sealand is one such gift.
-It is characterised by the star and cross formations in forests, creating clear lines of sight, which once allowed the king's riders to chase grand stags or vicious wild boars.
+It is characterised by the star and cross formations in forests, creating clear lines of sight, which once allowed the king's riders to chase grand stags or wild boars.

 Today, the roads of Gribskov and The Great Deer Park are used by locals and visitors on bike, horse, and by foot as retreats into nature.
 Grand oak and birch forests, with stretches of pine, provide an ideal habitat for roaming deer.
 The enclosed Jægersborg Deer Park (close to Copenhagen), for example, is home to giant herds of deer, which are calm and walk in between golfers on the green or graze by the roadside.
 Although the areas are still occasionally used for the modern royal hunts, the forests are always open to the public.
 The roads have been regularly maintained as they are integral to the carefully managed state forests.